 ALL new undergraduate students and graduate students, including business school students, are required to submit a properly completed Health Data Form (HDF) to Student Health.
-All students under the age of 22 years, regardless of classification, must provide documentation of vaccination against meningococcal disease.
+All students under the age of 22 years, regardless of classification, must provide documentation of vaccination against meningococcal disease with the quadrivalent vaccine MCV4.
 Complete tuberculosis screening requirements are also listed on the student Health Data Form.
 Students are also required to have two MMR vaccines.
 Although not required, the TdAP and Meningitis B vaccines are highly recommended.

-The HDF may be downloaded in PDF format.
-The 2021 form is now available and can be found by clicking the link below to download the form.
-Completed forms should be mailed to the address on the form, faxed or uploaded to the Box below.
+Downloading the HDF: The HDF may be downloaded in PDF format.
+The 2022/2023 form is now available and can be found by clicking the link below to download the form.
+Completed forms should be mailed to the address on the form.
 EMAIL NOT ACCEPTED.
-If you have completed your COVID-19 vaccine and would like to upload it, please attach a copy with your Health Data Form.
+If you have completed your COVID-19 vaccine, please attach a copy with your Health Data Form.

 - The form must be completed and submitted by the due date.

-- Graduate students - July 1st (December 1st for the Spring Semester)
+- Graduate students - July 1 (December 1 for the Spring Semester

 - A properly completed Health Data form is required for registration for classes.